To earn your GED high school equivalency diploma, you are required to reach passing scores on four independent, separate, modular sub-exams.

 To sit for the GED test, you must register online at GED.com and create your account with the MyGED portal.
 Once you’ve done that, you can see all possible test dates at GED test centers in your area.
 A similar process applies to the HiSET® exam.
 You need to have a current and valid email address.

 If you want to take the four GED subtests online, you first must attain sufficient (“green”) scores on the official practice test “GED Ready®.”
 There’s one GED Ready test for each subtest.
 The GED Ready test must be purchased on the GED.com website, and each test costs $6.99 (so $28 in all).
-Students who chose to learn with the My Advantage Plan from Onsego receive four vouchers for the GED Ready practice test for free.
+Students who choose to learn with the My Advantage Plan from Onsego receive four vouchers for the GED Ready practice test for free.

 How Do I Find Out About Testing Dates?